Top

 7. FILMS ELIGIBLE FOR THE POETRY FOUNDATION PRIZE ($10,000) Excellence in the arts of poetry and film will be honored through the presentation of a cash prize for the best film based on a poem.
 The Poetry Foundation Prize will be awarded to a filmmaker whose use of verse in film opens new artistic vistas and inspires children to a lifelong engagement with and appreciation for poetry.
 In order to compete for the Poetry Foundation prize, any film submitted must be based on a poem that is written by a poet other than the filmmaker.
 This unique competition was created to encourage filmmakers around the world to incorporate poetry into their productions in artistically compelling ways.
 In successful submissions, the artistry of the filmmaking process will be in service to the poem.
 Both animated and live action films are eligible to compete for the Poetry Foundation prize with a special jury to determine the winner.
 The prize will be awarded to the film that truly captures, reflects and expresses the spirit of poetry in film for young audiences.

-Additional required materials for eligibility: 8.
-SELECTION COMMITTEE A selection committee comprised of filmmakers, educators, and children screens entries received by the Festival.
+8. SELECTION COMMITTEE A selection committee comprised of filmmakers, educators, and children screens entries received by the Festival.
 The Selection Committee approves films for Festival participation and for competition.
-The CICFF’s Adult and Children's Juries then judge competition films.
+The CICFF’s Adult and Children’s Juries then judge competition films.

 9. CRITERIA